 Updated June 5th, 2014 – With the surprising lack of the Lightroom 5.5 release candidate that we were all expecting to be released with the Camera Raw 8.5 from a few days ago, we have a strong suspicion that Lightroom 6 will be released at Adobe’s Creative Cloud relaunch/refresh launch event on June 16th.
 Lightroom has become an important part of CC and the popular Photoshop+Lightroom subscription plan.
 However, based on what we’ve heard from several sources close to Adobe, we have a strong feeling, to our disappointment, that Lightroom 6 will be subscription-only.
 So if this is true, no upgrade will be available to version 6 unless you decide to pay a monthly fee for it.
 Adobe’s betting big on subscriptions and investors seem to like it (as seen in the stock price the two years).
 The new Lightroom for iPad app is also for CC subscribers only so this is probably just a prelude of what’s to come.
 Lightoom’s competition has dwindled as it appears that their largest competitor to Lightroom, Aperture, won’t be releasing any new versions anytime soon.

 Updated April 8th, 2014: Adobe just released Lightroom for iPad.
-But guess what, it’s only available to those who are on the Creative Cloud subscription plan.
-So if you own Lightroom 5 but are not subscribed to Creative Cloud, you’re out of luck getting it.
+But not surprisingly, it’s only available to those who are on the Creative Cloud subscription plan.
+So if you own Lightroom 5 but are not subscribed to one of Adobe’s Creative Cloud monthly plans, then you’re out of luck getting it.
 Could this be an indication that Lightroom 6 will be subscription only?
 We hope it doesn’t but it’s possible, only time will tell… stay tuned.

 - Lightroom 5.0 beta – Was made available on April 15, 2013.